zordius/lightncandy/README.md

 Partial Support
 ---------------

 LightnCandy supports partial when compile time.
 When `compile()`, LightnCandy will search template file in current directory by default.
-You can define more then 1 template directories with `basedir` option.
+You can define more then one template directory with `basedir` option.
 Default template file name is `*.tmpl`, you can change or add more template file extensions with `fileext` option.

 for example:
 ```php